genevate/style_guides/programming/languages/ruby.md

 ## Booleans

-* Use !! to convert an object into a boolean.
+* Use !! to convert an object to a boolean.

 ## Hashes

-* Use caution when setting default values.
-Use blocks when possible.
+* Use blocks when setting default values.
     * Example: Hash.new [].
 Will use the same array object for each new key.
     * Example: Hash.new {|hash, key| hash[key] = []}.
 Will initialize a new array object for each new key.
 * Consider using #fetch when setting default values for missing keys instead of || as || will answer the default value